jkeifer/GRACE/README.md

 To get the data, run the `update-data` script.
 You will be prompted for your login/API information as required.

+A required dependency for the update-data script is `[cdo](https://code.mpimet.mpg.de/projects/cdo/)`.
+You will need that to be installed before running the script as it is required for the initial data transformations.

 To install the python tool, run `pip install setup.py`.
 A virtualenv is recommended.
 GDAL is a required dependency, so you will need to make sure that is installed to the system before attempting to run the pip install.